dhoyle/splicedocs-jekyll/pages/OnPrem/Administrators/Intro.Administrators.md

 <div class="TopicContent" data-swiftype-index="true" markdown="1">
 # Splice Machine Administrator's Guide

+This *Administrator's Guide* describes the administrative tasks associated with configuring and maintaining your Splice Machine software, in the topics shown in the following table.

 {% include splice_snippets/onpremonlytopic.md %}
-This *Administrator's Guide* describes the administrative tasks associated with configuring and maintaining your Splice Machine software, in the following topics:

 <table summary="Table of descriptions of and links to the sections in this section.">
     <col />